Undergraduate Summer Internship

 The OHSU Biomedical Informatics Summer Undergraduate Research Program provides paid internship opportunities for students to work intensively with faculty on research projects for 12 weeks during the summer.
+Due to the funding agency, this program is open to U.S. Citizens and Permanent Resident’s only.
 The program's goals are to introduce students to research projects in Biomedical Informatics, facilitate interactions with Informatics faculty, and to increase awareness among undergraduates about this exciting field.
 Students will present their research projects at the end of the program in a mini symposium.

 Email, Fax, or Mail unofficial transcripts, letters of recommendation, and any other supporting materials to Andrea Ilg at firstname.lastname@example.org

 * The application contains a short essay question.
 You can download the application to view the questions/essay and prepare your answer before starting the application in SurveyMonkey.

 - Identify best practices surrounding the safety of EHR systems